Chapter 16:

 “Neeeeiiigh” cried the horse, as it had no idea where exactly it was going.

 Kitezh had created an invisible horse that carried both herself and Nadia.
-Though, Kitezh was forced to be tied down in quite an uncomfortable way on the horse.
+Though, Kitezh was forced to be tied down in quite an uncomfortable position on the horse.

-The fast speed of the horse prevents, as well as it being invisible, was enough to outpace the assassin’s attacks.
-Though, the assassin quickly realized what he was dealing with.
+The fast speed and invisibility were enough to make the horse outpace the assassin’s attacks.
+However, the assassin quickly realized what he was dealing with.

 SNAP!